 Specifically, they found that in dogs with normal plasma protein concentrations fluid began to transudate into the lungs when the left atrial pressure rose above an average of 24 mm Hg vs only 11 mm Hg when plasma protein concentration was reduced by about 50%.

 Fast forward to 2003, Arques et al studied serum albumin and pulmonary artery wedge pressures in patients with acute HFpEF, heart failure with reduced ejection fraction (HFrEF), acute dyspnea from pulmonary origin and normal controls2.
 Patients with HFpEF were significantly more likely to have hypoalbuminemia , compared to those with HFrEF, pulmonary disease or normal controls.
 The main cause of hypoalbuminemia in the HFpEF was malnutrition in 77% and/or sepsis in 41% of patients.
 Hypoalbuminemia was inversely related to age and plasma C-reactive protein.

 - Guyton AC, Lindsey AW.
 Effect of elevated left atrial pressure and decreased plasma protein concentration on the development of pulmonary edema.
 Circ Res 1959;7: 649-657.

+Great question!
 “Carotenoderma” refers to the yellow discoloration of the skin caused by increased serum carotenoids1.
-Carotenoids are absorbed by passive diffusion from the gastrointestinal tract which are partially metablized in the intestinal mucosa and liver to vitamin A, and then transported in the plasma into the intercellular lipids of stratum corneum of the skin which has a high affinity for carotene1,2.
+Carotenoids are absorbed by passive diffusion from the gastrointestinal tract which are partially metabolized in the intestinal mucosa and liver to vitamin A, and then transported in the plasma into the intercellular lipids of stratum corneum of the skin which has a high affinity for carotene1,2.

 The maximal accumulation of carotenoids occurs in areas with an abundance of sweat glands (eg, the palms, soles, nasolabial folds).
 In the absence of strateum corneum, the sclera is spared.